meekostuff/HyperFrameset/README.md

 Quick Start
 -----------

-**Although this is no longer the preferred way of specifying the hyperframeset, it is still the default and is conceptually easiest to understand.**
+**Although this is not the preferred way of specifying the hyperframeset, it is still the default and is conceptually easiest to understand.**
-**If you are new to HyperFrameset then read this documentation straight through.**
-**Otherwise feel free to skip to the [Configuration](#configuration) section first.**
+**TODO:** A better quick start would be copying a demo site.

 Create a HTML document (page.html) with some page specific content.
 Any page specific scripts, styles or meta-data should go in `<head>`.